wearelighthouse/wordpress/README.md

 ## 3. Plugins

 This is where Composer really comes into play as we can use it to manage the sites plugin dependencies!
-There are two scenarios that will come about when including plugins as dependencies.
+There are two scenarios that will come about when installing plugins as dependencies.

 ### 3.1.
 Plugin exists on Wordpress Packagist or Packagist

 [Wordpress Packagist](https://wpackagist.org/) mirrors the Wordpress plugin and theme directories as Composer repositories, this should be where you first go look.
-If it exists run `composer require wpackagist-plugin/cmb2` from the root of your project - Where `cmb2` is the name of your plugin!
+If it exists run `composer require wpackagist-plugin/cmb2` from the root of your project - Where `cmb2` is the name of your plugin.

 [Packagist](https://packagist.org/) is where Composer will go look by default for a package when you require it.
-Using [CMB2](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress) as an example here is how you would find and install a plugin from Packagist:
+Using [CMB2](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress) as an example here is how you would find and install a CM2 from Packagist:

 1. Check its [repository](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress), is there a [`composer.json`](https://github.com/WebDevStudios/CMB2/blob/trunk/composer.json) and does it have the `type` property equal `wordpress-plugin` -  `"type": "wordpress-plugin"`
 2. Take the name found in [`composer.json`](https://github.com/WebDevStudios/CMB2/blob/trunk/composer.json) - In this case `"name": "webdevstudios/cmb2"` - and run `composer require webdevstudios/cmb2` from the root of your project